maximumstock/jodel-scraper-js/Readme.md

 every request, needs to be updated regularly.
 The most recent version can be found on the [Google Play Store](https://play.google.com/store/apps/details?id=com.tellm.android.app&hl=de) page of the official Jodel application.

+This also means that you need to update the HMAC signing key in `config/index.js` from time to time.